 What Are the Causes of Hypertension (High Blood Pressure)?

 There are two main types of hypertension: primary and secondary.
 Secondary hypertension, which statistically only accounts for 5-10% of hypertension cases, is the result of another condition or factor that causes high blood pressure.
 Examples include heart disease or abnormalities, kidney disease, or tumors of adrenal gland.
 Certain medications also can potentially cause hypertension.
 Some common culprits include birth control pills, decongestants, and even acetaminophen.
 Stimulants such as amphetamines, diet pills, and cocaine can also result in hypertension.
 Primary or essential hypertension is the label put on the vast majority of hypertension cases.
 According to the American Heart Association, there is no identifiable cause for primary hypertension.
 I believe it is more realistic to point to overall poor diet and lifestyle as the villain behind most primary hypertension.
-The cause could be split evenly between “couch-potato-it is” and “fast-food-it is.”
-To say there is no discernable cause is absurd.
+The cause could be split evenly between “couch-potato-itis”, refined-sugar-itis and “fast-food-itis.”
+To say there is no discernible cause is absurd.

 - Race.
 African-Americans have a much higher incidence of hypertension than do people of other races.
 They also experience more health complications from hypertension.